Shere Khan: 2016 live-action/CGI hybrid film

 Shere Khan later returns to confront Akela's pack and demand Mowgli is turned over to him, killing Akela by grabbing him in his jaws and throwing the wolf leader off a cliff when he learns that Mowgli is on his way to the Man-village.
 He then assumes control of the wolves, confident that Mowgli will return as he orders them to spread the word.
 Later that night, Shere Khan tells the wolf pups the story of the cuckoo bird as an insult to Raksha.
 He admits to Raksha that he never wanted Mowgli to leave the jungle, he wanted him dead.

 When Mowgli hears of Akela's death, he returns to face Shere Khan at the river with a burning torch stolen from the Man-village.
 Shere Khan points out that he has accidentally started a wildfire in the process, and that the animals now have more reason to fear Mowgli than Shere Khan.
 When Mowgli throws away the torch, Shere Khan attempts to attack the now unarmed Mowgli; but is blocked by Baloo, Bagheera and the wolf pack who are inspired by Mowgli's courage and stand up to Shere Khan while reciting the mantra of the wolf.
 Infuriated by this defiance and insult to his self-proclaimed reign, he roars in fury while unleashing his true behavior as a vicious tiger; now attempting to kill all the animals just to get to Mowgli.
 However, the combined efforts of Baloo, Bagheera and the wolf pack keep him distracted long enough for Mowgli to set a trap in the burning jungle nearby.
 During their battle, Mowgli lures Shere Khan onto a dead strangler fig tree and eventually defeats him by causing him to fall roaring to his death into the fires below.

 Other

-In the Descendants novel "The Isle of the Lost", Shere Khan is shown as an inmate of the Isle of the Lost.
-He is shown to have a soft spot for the Evil Queen's daughter Evie.

 Shere Khan was to appear in cancelled Disney's The Jungle Book 3, a sequel to Disney's original animated films where he and Baloo were to be taken to a Russian circus and Shere Khan was to change his ways and become good.

+In the Descendants novel, The Isle of the Lost, Shere Khan is an inmate on the Isle of the Lost and attends the birthday party of the Evil Queen's daughter, Evie.